Posts Tagged: hummingbirds

 Hummingbirds eat insects and insects eat hummingbirds.
 Here a praying mantis lurks by a hummingbird feeder.
+It was quickly removed to another spot.
 (Photo by Kathy Keatley Garvey)

 A hummingbird flies in for a quick burst of energy.
+It is best not to use red dye in a feeder; some companies make hummingbird feeders with red glass.
 (Photo by Kathy Keatley Garvey)

 Congratulations to community ecologist Rachel Vannette, assistant professor in the UC Davis Department of Entomology and Nematology: she was just...

 A honey bee heads for a lupine blossom.
 Nectar-living microbes release scents or volatile compounds, too, and can influence a pollinator’s foraging preference, according to UC Davis community ecologist Rachel Vannette, recipient of a Hellman Fellowship.
 (Photo by Kathy Keatley Garvey)

 The hummingbirds seemed apprehensive.
 They'd fly to the feeder, stop in mid-air, and turn back.
 What was keeping them from the feeder?
 A closer...

 A praying mantis is sprawled out on a hummingbird feeder, as a hummer takes a drink.
 (Photo by Kathy Keatley Garvey)